 The SUS bit is read only bit in the status register (S15) that is set to 1 after executing a Program/Erase Suspend (75H) command.
-The SUS bit is cleared to 0 by Program/Erase Resume (7AH) command and a power-down, power-up cycle, soft reset.
+The SUS bit is cleared to 0 by Program/Erase Resume (7AH) command as well as a power-down, power-up cycle.

-10.6 Read Configure Register (RDCR) (15H)
+10.6 Read Configure Register (RDCR)

 The RDCR instruction is for reading Configure Register Bits.
 The Read Configure Register can be read at any time (even in program/erase/write status register condition).
+It is recommended to check the Write in Progress (WIP) bit before sending a new instruction when a program, erase, or write status register operation is in progress.

 The sequence of issuing RDCR instruction is: CS# goes low→ sending RDCR instruction code→ Configure Register data out on SO.
-The SIO [3:1] are "don't care".
+The SIO[3:1] are "don't care".

-Figure 10-6 Read Status Register (RDCR) Sequence (Command 15h)
+Figure 10-6 Read Status Register (RDCR) Sequence (Command 15)